I don't know about you, but I'm dreaming about vacations right now.

 In other words, the Law of Attraction can work in your travel journal too.
 Don’t think you have time to see a Cirque du Soleil AND hit the Neon Museum while you’re in Las Vegas?
 Write ‘em both down and see what the universe can do for you.

 There are basically three ways to go here:

-> My own recent trip was short and jam-packed.
-I wanted to cram in as many joyful experiences as I could, rather than spend time journaling.
+I often travel specifically for concerts.
+My trips are usually short and jam-packed.
+I want to cram in as many joyful experiences as I can, rather than spend time journaling.
 In cases like this, it’s best to take along a camera and something for notetaking (a small notebook, a notetaking app on your phone, or even a voice recording app).
 You can jot quick and dirty notes whenever you have a moment to spare.
 Those notes will jog your memory when you work on your travel journal at home.
 If you want, you can also take along an envelope for ephemera, but let's be honest here: I just cram mine into an outer pocket of my carry-on.

-> Perhaps you intend to keep your regular journaling routine or perhaps you would like to take along something to do during downtimes.
+Perhaps you intend to keep your regular journaling routine or perhaps you would like to take along something to do during downtimes.
 Geneva Vanderzeil over at A Pair & A Spare has a well-thought-out list of journaling supplies to pack.

 - A journal that suits your needs and preferences.
 The most important thing here is size.
 It has to be portable.
 Everything else is a preference really: hard cover, soft cover, spiral bound, lined, dotted, blank, etc. I have tips on how to choose a notebook if you need help deciding or why not just splurge on a writing journal with a travel-themed cover, like their Mountains Journal?

 - A good, comfortable pen.

 - Art/creativity supplies that you normally use (such as typography pens, watercolors, stickers, or washi tape).